 The distant past

-The first known printing was done using blocks of wood or clay, and it was the Chinese who get the credit for the first movable letters made of clay around a thousand years ago.
+Initially printing was done using blocks of wood, and it was the Chinese who get the credit for the first movable letters made of clay around a thousand years ago.

-A German, Johann Gutenberg was the next major innovator, using movable metal letters, about five-hundred-and-fifty years ago.
-Within fifty years, 15 million books (30 000 titles) had been printed.
+A German, Johann Gutenberg, was the next major innovator, using movable metal letters, about five hundred and fifty years ago.
+Within half a century, 15 million books (30 000 titles) had been printed.

 Bernard Preston's Chiropractic anecdotes

-"Gems, both funny and healthful, from the life and work of a Chiropractor."
+"Gems, both funny and zestful, from the life and work of a Chiropractor."

 Enter, eBooks for download.
-So the third Bernard Preston book, Stones in my Clog, remininces from the polders of Holland, is only available as an eBook, at a quarter of the price, nay a fifth once you've paid for postage, and Bats in my Belfry wil be available by the end of April 2013 on Kindle.
+So the third Bernard Preston book, Stones in my Clog, reminiscences from the polders of Holland, is only available as an eBook, at a quarter of the price, nay a fifth once you've paid for postage, and Bats in my Belfry wil be available by the end of April 2013 on Kindle.
 Frog in my Throat needs a complete revision, and I'm afraid is unavailable.

 Today, with the arrival of the computer and the internet, the Kindle, tablet and smartphone, everything has changed.
 We are witnessing profound changes in the way books are published and read.
 Ebooks for download are suddenly the rage, outselling traditional paper books two-to-one.

 I'm going to stick my neck out.
 By 2020, and probably five years before that, new paperback books will be difficult to get.
 Price will be the driving factor.
 Still trying to get film for your old Canon?
 Of course not!
 Film is unbelievably expensive, and where would you have it developed?

 Whereas Jane Austin was reputed to have edited her books 130